 Ph.D.
-Rosa María Rodríguez Porto is an Assistant Professor at the Department of History at SDU.
+Rosa María Rodríguez Porto is Professor at the University of Santiago de Compostela and a member at the Centre for Medieval Literature Department of History at SDU.

 Rosa María Rodríguez Porto is an art historian by training, has extensively worked on medieval book illumination, on medieval Iberian courtly culture and on the Classical tradition in the Middle Ages.